Thousands of furnished rentals to book online

 Istanbul is one of the world's oldest and most fascinating cities.
 The Bosporus divides this beautiful town into the biggest transcontinental city in the world, which allows visitors to experience both Asia and Europe simultaneously.

 Moving to Istanbul is a great decision to make and can be an incredible life experience.
 Once called Constantinople, this city is an important trade route on both land and sea.
 Due to its rich history and unique location the city has a combination of architecture from the Byzantine and Ottoman Empires alike, as well as modern architecture found only in this metropolis.
-Vibrant nightlife, fresh food markets and a culture rich in tradition and sustained values are also part of this ancient town, filled with mystery and unbelievable legacy.
-There are many apartments for rent in Istanbul and finding one can be done in a few simple steps, but be aware that most rentals do not include maintenance and utility costs.
-Even so Istanbul is generally much cheaper than any other major European cities.
-That said, in Istanbul apartments for rent long term usually have an advance deposit of two months, which you should factor in to your budget.
-Here are a few notes on the city's most popular regions …
+Vibrant nightlife, fresh food markets and a culture rich in tradition.
+Sustained values are also part of this ancient town, filled with mystery and unbelievable legacy.
+There are many furnished apartments for rent in Istanbul and finding one can be done in a few simple steps.
+Istanbul is generally much cheaper than any other major European city.
+Istanbul's furnished apartments for rent long term usually have an advance deposit of two months, which you should factor in to your budget.
+Here are a few notes on the city's most popular regions, Trace and Anatolia …

-When looking at accommodation for students in Istanbul there are: shared house, student apartments and student residence halls.
+When looking at accommodation for students in Istanbul there are: shared house, student apartments, student residence halls and student rooms.
 Trying to make friends in this city should not be hard, especially with locals.
 Turkish people are known to be very welcoming, especially towards international students.
 You should be able to enjoy this beautiful city as a student.
-If you live in a shared house, it is a great opportunity to meet people.
-Similarly student residences involve living amongst fellow students.Those are wonderful accommodations to make first year friendships and bonds.
-Both flatshares and student dorms in Istanbul can be gender specific.
+If you live in Istanbul in a shared house and have your proper furnished room, you will most likely get to know great like minded people.
+Similarly student residences involve living among fellow students.Those are wonderful Istanbul accommodations to make first year friendships and bonds.
+Both flat-shares and student dorms in Istanbul can be gender specific.
 If you prefer privacy, an option is to rent your own apartment or split the cost by sharing it with friends.

 In Turkish the university translates to ‘Sabancı Üniversitesi’, situated in a 1.26 km2 plot, 40km outside of Istanbul.
 The university is relatively young.
 The first students enrolled in 1999.
 The university is an one hour drive or two hours bus journey from Istanbul’s city centre.
 It is a self-contained campus and has all basic amenities on-site.